 Paying for PrEP

-Some people think PrEP is expensive and out of reach.
-But that’s not the case.
-Most people in Ontario already have a private or public drug plan that will cover all or most of the cost of PrEP.
+PrEP is more affordable than many people think.
+Most people in Ontario have a private or public drug plan that will cover all or most of the cost of PrEP.
 There are also ways for people who don’t have a drug plan to pay for PrEP.
-Scroll down to learn more about accessing PrEP with different drug plans.
+Scroll down to learn more about different ways of accessing PrEP.

 Different ways to pay for PrEP